tvd0704/cook-recipe/README.md

 npm install

 # start
-the first you can config variable on file .env for mysql and run npm run start:dev
+1.the first you can config variable on file .env for mysql 2.run npm run start:dev

 # build
 npm run build